 They looked like the tin man to me.
 They looked big to me.
 And their heads stuck out.
 There was a starkness there.
 You lined up, you waited for your name to be called.
 It wasn’t a pleasant experience.4

 What exactly were iron lungs?
-They were negative-pressure machines used for mechanical ventilation—essentially, respirators.5 Iron lung machines resembled small decompression tanks.
+They were negative-pressure machines used for mechanical ventilation—essentially, ventilators.5 Iron lung machines resembled small decompression tanks.
 People who had suffered paralysis of muscles in their lungs and were unable to breath on their own were placed in iron lungs, which provided artificial respiration until they were able to breath independently again.

 Better known as the iron lung, this metal cylinder completely engulfed the patient up to the neck.
 A vacuum pump created negative pressure in the chamber, which resulted in expansion of the patient’s chest.
 This change in chest geometry reduced the intrapulmonary pressure and allowed ambient air to flow into the patient’s lungs.
 When the vacuum was terminated, the negative pressure applied to the chest dropped to zero, and the elastic recoil of the chest and lungs permitted passive exhalation.5